goostengine/goost-docs/classes/class_imageblender.rst

 Description
 -----------

-Sets up a custom blending method if the blending methods provided by Godot's :ref:`Image<class_Image>` class do not meet the user's criteria.
+Sets up custom blending options which builds upon :ref:`Image<class_Image>` blending methods.
 This class uses two equations: one for the RGB values, and another one for the alpha value.
-This class's default behavior is the same as :ref:`Image.blend_rect<class_Image_method_blend_rect>`.
+The default behavior of this class is the same as :ref:`Image.blend_rect<class_Image_method_blend_rect>`.

 Properties
 ----------